 You can also sign up for a Manuscript Critique.
 An established author will review up to 15 pages of your manuscript.
 You meet at a mutually agreeable time during the conference for feedback and discussion.
 (Preregistration required.)

 On Saturday, the main part of the conference commences.
 Crime Bake has hosted many illustrious Guests of Honor.
-Throughout the conference, you’ll see our GoH in action—on panels, in an in-depth lunchtime speech or interview, at multiple book signings, and at our Saturday night dinner.
+Throughout the conference, you’ll see our GoH in action—on panels, in an in-depth lunchtime speech or interview, at multiple book signings, and at Saturday’s Red Carpet Awards Night Banquet.
 Join us in learning from the best of the best.

 If you’re not looking for an agent, there are other activities offered during those time slots, including our Ask the Experts Roundtables.
 Feel free to find out if one of our law enforcement or technology experts can get your manuscript unstuck, literally or figuratively.

-Saturday closes with our Dinner, themed every year for the Guest of Honor.
-There will be food, dancing, games, and costumes, as well as plenty of time to talk to your tablemates and friends.
+Saturday closes with our Red Carpet Awards Night Banquet celebrating the New England Crime Bake’s Lifetime Achievement Award and the recipients of the Al Blanchard Award.
+There will be food, dancing and door prizes, as well as plenty of time to talk to your tablemates and friends.
 (Pregistration required)

 Sunday is devoted to two Expert Sessions offering authorities from the fields of law, policing, medicine, and other fields of interest in crime writing.
 Sunday also brings our final panel, which includes the guest of honor.